. . . most who hear it think postpartum depression.

 Instead of trying to figure out what works best for your new family while trying to catch up on sleep and learn how to care for your new bundle, your postpartum doula can make suggestions and implement the time-tested and client approved systems.
 These systems are designed to meet your specific needs.
 Along the way, your doula guides you as you learn how to take care of your new baby.
 Provides guidance and support in learning your baby’s cues.

-Helping you grow in confidence as a parent as you step into your new role fully supported by the trusted baby care expert in your life!
+We are the “after baby” life coaches that help you grow in confidence as a parent as you step into your new role fully supported by the trusted baby care expert in your life!